-Writing a book is a lot of work—you spend days, weeks and months to get your book published, thousands of dollars in outsourcing for the cover, editing, formatting…and then launch!
-But after a few weeks and the big buzz wears down, your book is sitting on Amazon like a ship in the ocean that just lost all it’s engines and now it's drifting in a sea of other books.
+Writing a book is a lot of work.
+You spend all the time to get your book published, thousands of dollars in outsourcing for the cover, editing, formatting…and then launch!
+But after the big buzz wears down, if you don’t know how to promote a book, your book will sit on Amazon like a ship that just lost its engines – lost and drifting in a sea of other books.

 Without a proper marketing plan and book promotion blueprint, your book risks sinking before help arrives.

-In this article, we are going to dive deep into the best ways to promote your book.
+In this article, we are going to dive deep into the best ways to learn how to promote a book.
 These strategies are the best we have seen when it comes to:

 - Getting consistent book sales and;

-Marketing and promoting your book is hard work, and it takes persistence and ongoing work.
-If you put in the time and effort, building the foundations as you fail fast and forward, you can make it work.
+Learning how to promote a book is hard work, and it takes persistence and ongoing effort.
+But if you put in the time, you can make it work.
 Your book will stay afloat in the rankings and be ahead of the game, leaving most of the other books behind in your swell.

-No matter what your end goal is for your book – to build a writing career, grow a business, or impact millions of lives – the consensus is clear:
+No matter what your end goal is for your book – to become an author, grow a business, or impact millions of lives – the consensus is clear:

-Effective book promotion is key to your book’s success.
+Learning how to promote a book effectively is key to your book’s success.

-In this article, we will introduce you to the best book promotional tools to promote your book!
+In this article, we will introduce you to the best book promotion tools and techniques so you can learn how to promote your book successfully.

 Your book cover has to sell your book.
 Period.
-Unless you’re a famous author—Stephen King or nonfiction author Don Miguel Ruiz—and can move millions of copies per year no matter the cover, you need to impress people with your cover design whenever you can.
+Unless you’re a famous author and can move millions of copies per year no matter the cover, you need to impress people with your book cover design whenever you can.
 Not every cover is going to win an award, but you do have to win the sale.

 - 99 Designs – a network of designers